 In my existing work ‘INTERVENING SPACE: My Self, the Fetus’, I questioned the societal convention of ‘being yourself’ by placing myself on the floor in fetal position for five hours in a row.
 The conclusion that was drawn from this work of performance is that ‘the self’ is always shaped by the other’s point of view and look: during our time in the uterus we are first and foremost confronted with the mother’s voice and that of others with regard to identification.
 This meant the starting point for ‘INTERVENING AUDIO SPACE: My Self, the Other’.

-After my live performances, I create an audio podcast to generate that specific situation/context.
+After my live performances, I created audio podcasts to generate that specific situation/context.
 Several of those podcasts will be posted on this webpage.

 Surroundings podcast [listened live by the spectators turned into participants in the installation/human sculpture underneath]: